readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 and then teach the model about any new topics quickly as we expand.

 When we "train" the ML model,
-it is creating a huge category words and how they map to a topic.
+it is mapping all the various words and phrases in a document into the topic we've assigned the page.
 So for example,
 the model learns that "natural language processing" on a page means it's highly likely related to data science.
-The magic of the model is that it does this for a massive number of words and phrases, much more than we could ever program as humans.
+The magic of the model is that it does this for a massive number of words and phrases, many more than we could ever add manually.

 The ML-based model has the following benefits: